zpollats/zpollats/README.md

 **My name is Zach Pollatsek** and I'm a data scientist with a background in mechanical engineering and entrepreneurship; I also recently graduated from the Flatiron School for Data Science.
 I worked as a product design engineer for a few years before realizing that I want to pursue a career in technology.
 I am now seeking a job that challenges me in the world of artificial intelligence and machine learning.

 I became a data scientist because I love to discover patterns in data.
+I feel that data science is the best field for me to use my problem-solving skills, business background, and newfound programming skillset.
 I also entered this space because I realized how much untapped data there is in the world around us just waiting to be analyzed!

 ### What I'm up to: